 The Idaho Department of Water Resources (IDWR) is responsible for permitting all stream channel alteration activities located in, on, or over waters of the state, including navigable rivers (Idaho Code 42-38).
 The Idaho Department of Lands (IDL) is responsible for permitting all encroachment activities located in, on, or over navigable lakes and slack waters of non-federal dam projects (Idaho Code 58-13).
-Attachment 25 describes the limits of IDL's authority on dammed rivers.
+The Memorandum of Understanding, Idaho Department of Water Resources and Idaho Department of Lands, September 10, 1979 (ENC-002) describes the limits of IDL's authority on dammed rivers.